overextended/overextended.github.io/docs/ox_inventory/config.md

 # Number of slots for player inventories
 setr inventory:slots 50

-# Maximum carry capacity for players, in kilograms
+# Maximum carry capacity for players, in grams (will be automatically converted to kilograms in-game)
 setr inventory:weight 30000

 # Weapons will reload after reaching 0 ammo